annarufas/jupyter-matlab-ocean-satellite-data-toolbox/README.md

 2. Follow steps 4–6 as in section "Instructions for setting up `bashenv`".

 3. Obtain EUMETSAT's consumer key and secret.
 In the EUMETSAT Data Store, create an EO Portal user and get API keys (consumer_key,consumer_secret).
 These are fixed for each user.

-## Cite as

-If you use this project in your research, please cite it as:

-> Rufas, A. (2025). annarufas/jupyter-matlab-ocean-satellite-data-toolbox: Tools to Access Satellite Ocean Data from Main Repositories (CMEMS, OC-CCI, BICEP, EUMETSAT, NASA Ocean Color and NOAA CoastWatch) (v2.0) [collection].
-Zenodo. https://doi.org/10.5281/zenodo.14193548.

 ## Acknowledgments